Conor Sheary: Pittsburgh Penguins

 In the following 2015–16 season, Sheary was recalled from the AHL to the Pittsburgh Penguins on December 15, 2015, and made his NHL debut on December 16, 2015, in a 3–0 loss against the Boston Bruins.
 On December 18, 2015, he scored his first NHL goal on goaltender Tuukka Rask of the Boston Bruins and registered his first NHL assist in the same game.

 On March 13, 2016, Sheary recorded his first multi-goal game, scoring 2 goals against the New York Rangers at Madison Square Garden against goaltender Henrik Lundqvist.
 He would then record his first career playoff goal vs Lundqvist on April 21, 2016.
-On June 1, 2016, Sheary scored the game-winner, in overtime, to win against the San Jose Sharks 2–1 in the Stanley Cup Finals.
+On June 1, 2016, Sheary scored the game-winner, in overtime, to win against the San Jose Sharks 2–1 in the Stanley Cup Final.
 On June 12, 2016, Sheary won the Stanley Cup with the Pittsburgh Penguins in a 3–1 victory against the San Jose Sharks.

 In the 2016–17 NHL season, Sheary continued to play alongside Sidney Crosby for the entire year, getting 23 goals and 30 assists for 53 points.
 Sheary got his first 3-point game on January 16, 2017, against the Washington Capitals.
 The Penguins won the game 8–7 in overtime, with Sheary scoring the overtime winner.
 The Pittsburgh Penguins later went on to win the Stanley Cup, giving Sheary his second Stanley Cup ring.

 On July 30, 2017, the Penguins re-signed Sheary to a three-year, $9 million contract worth $3 million annually.

 Buffalo Sabres

-On June 27, 2018, Sheary, along with teammate Matt Hunwick, were traded to the Buffalo Sabres for a conditional fourth-round pick in the 2019 NHL Entry Draft.
+On June 27, 2018, Sheary, along with teammate Matt Hunwick, were traded to the Buffalo Sabres for a conditional fourth-round pick in the 2019 NHL entry draft.
 In doing so, the Penguins cleared over $5 million in salary cap space.
 In the 2018–19 season, Sheary played in a top-nine forward role, contributing with 14 goals and 34 points through 78 games as the Sabres missed the post-season.

 In the following 2019–20 season, his final season before approaching free agency, Sheary continued to play on the third-line, adding 9 goals and 19 points in 55 games.